Levis44/Get-kcal/README.md

 ## 🚀 About

-Getkcal is a Calories Calculator.
-This project was developedd to improve my JS study :) and based on [THIS](https://www.youtube.com/watch?v=yiDq9wUiUjc&list=PLK_m105VcD-s-UrI_QnOPnmtFTm3g6126&index=7&t=444s) video.
+Getkcal is a Calorie Calculator.
+This project was developed to improve my JS study :) and based on [THIS](https://www.youtube.com/watch?v=yiDq9wUiUjc&list=PLK_m105VcD-s-UrI_QnOPnmtFTm3g6126&index=7&t=444s) video.

 ### 📋 Precondition

 This project needs NodeJS because you will need to install the `serve` package to run it in the browser through a node server.

-If you do not have NodeJS installed, just follow [THIs](https://nodejs.org) link and install the LTS version.
+If you do not have NodeJS installed, just follow [THIS](https://nodejs.org) link and install the LTS version.

 ### 👨‍💻 How to Setup